eduardogallifaochoa/ai-trading-bot/readme.md

 Crafted with curiosity, caffeine, and help from my buddy ChatGPT — plus the hope of making it big someday (or at least making some cash)
 **Eduardo Gallifa (eduardogallifaochoa)**
-A warm shout-out to my real-life bro Portillo, who always helps me with crypto 😎
+A warm shout-out to my real-life bro **Portillo**, who always helps me with crypto 😎